reveng007/TryHackMe/README.md

 ### Now within "_root/_", root.txt is present
 ### We could have also performed the same thing with shadow file just like root/
 ### We then should have taken the root password from shadow file by just using cat command.
-### Then just copy the root hash and crack it john.
+### Then just copy the root hash and crack it with john.
+### Though this method will take another extra step to escalate.
 ------------------------------------------------------